Tech Talk Terminology: Skills Gap vs. Skills Shortage

 Preparing for a Career in Tech

 “We help universities, training centers, and ecosystem entrepreneurs to establish local tech training centers that train and reskill the local workforce for tech jobs that are in high demand,” says Lasser.
 “It’s hard for any single company to close the tech skills shortage, but governments, enterprises and education providers must join hands in tackling this global challenge, for the greater good.
-There are enough jobs to be filled and enough individuals to be trained for everyone to benefit.”
+There’s enough jobs to be filled and enough individuals to be trained for everyone to benefit.”

 Partner with Wawiwa to offer tech training programs in less than 6 months!